yuhattor/copilot-patterns/contents/en/README.md

 <img align="right" src="../../assets/cover.png" title="GitHub Copilot Patterns & Exercises" width="40%">

 This document is brought to you by GitHub's Customer Success Architect **[@yuhattor](https://github.com/yuhattor/)** to help developers better use GitHub Copilot and other AI-Powered tools.
-**Rather than being an official documentation of GitHub, it possesses the characteristics of a community document that reflects the opinions of individuals and the community.** Please contribute and let your views be reflected in the book.
+**It's not an official documentation of GitHub, but rather a community document that reflects the opinions of individuals and communities.** Please contribute and let your views be reflected in the book.

 Some of these patterns have been tried and proven effective in individual environments, but others are idea-based and have not yet been tested for effectiveness in actual team environments.
 Please feel free to leave comments on GitHub Issues.
 We look forward to various discussions and the sharing of knowledge about AI Powered development.